Today, we’re here with another guide, showing you how to create a workspace in Replug.

 Try Replug for free

 Need to update the destination URL after printing?
 No problem.
-Replug lets you edit your link anytime without needing to create or reprint a new code.
+Replug is a top-notch link management platform that lets you edit your link anytime without needing to create or reprint a new code.
 You can also pause or restart campaigns with a single click.
 These insights help you make smarter marketing decisions and continuously improve your offline-to-online strategy.

 Final thoughts

-Skip the plain black-and-white codes.
-Create one that’s uniquely yours with Replug.
+Skip the plain black-and-white codes now.
+Create one that’s uniquely yours with Replug, today!

 Can I edit the website link after printing the QR code?